 Users may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
 If material is not included in the article’s Creative Commons license and your intended use is not permitted by statutory regulation or exceeds the permitted use, you will need to obtain permission directly from the copyright holder (i.e., from the Authors).

 Deposit Policy / Archiving Policy

 All articles receive a unique identifier (DOI prefix:10.33218) and are archived both in Portico and Crossref for preservation.
 We follow Sherpa/Romeo‘s green archiving policy.
-Both pre-print and post-print or publisher’s version/PDF can be archived, without restrictions. we support authors who wish to share their work early through deposition of manuscripts with preprint servers such as bioRxiv or arXiv, have previously been presented at conferences, published as a thesis or have previously appeared in other “non-journal” venues (for example: blogs or posters).
+Both preprint and post-print or publisher’s version/PDF can be archived, without restrictions.
+We support authors who wish to share their work early through deposition of manuscripts with preprint servers such as bioRxiv or arXiv, have previously been presented at conferences, published as a thesis, or have previously appeared in other “non-journal” venues (for example blogs or posters).

 Authors may request updating their work previously published online as ‘Articles in Progress’ before it edited into an issue.
-After having been entered to an issue, we may publish an Errata, if justified.
+After having been entered into an issue, we may publish an Errata, if justified.
 Authors are responsible for updating the archived preprint with the journal reference (including DOI) and a link to the published articles on the appropriate journal website upon publication.

 All manuscripts should be written in English and prepared according to the Author Guide.

 Submission of an article to a journal implies that the work described original and it is not under consideration for publication elsewhere, that its publication is approved by all authors and by the authorities responsible where the work was carried out.
 Figures and tables should be original and should not have been published in any previous publications.